Last Updated on November 6, 2023 by Nicole

 Why Did This Work?

-Europe, for a family from the west coast of North America, offered many challenges.
+Europe, for a family from Vancouver, offered many challenges.

-- It was a minimum 9 hour flight to London, England, and required a stop over for most other European cities usually making the travel day around 16 hours;
+- It was a minimum 9 hour overnight flight to London, England.
+If we wanted to fly elsewhere in Europe, we would have to do a layover in London before reaching most other European cities, making the travel day around 16 hours;

 - The jet lag was significant.
-It ranged from 8 to 10 hours ahead of our home;
+It ranged from 8 to 10 hours ahead of Vancouver depending on the European country;

 - Most countries spoke a different language and offered different foods than what my children normally ate;